alexeyinkin/eb-1a/2-petition/README.md

 I had to include a digital diploma I had, which was not a solid proof because anyone could photoshop that in minutes.

-For a better proof, I included the screenshot of
+For better proof, I included the screenshot of
 [the broadcast of our team presenting our solution](https://youtu.be/53Pdbeo0EJc?si=Fq5eHnDjBex90tEk&t=13364).
 It was preserved on the organizer's YouTube channel.

 Finally, I approached one of the top officials who ran the event back then.
-They were offended by their legacy deleted, and they gave me a LinkedIn recommendation confirming my award.
+They were offended by their legacy being deleted, and they gave me a LinkedIn recommendation confirming my award.
 I have hidden this recommendation after my immigrant visa was approved to not get that official overwhelmed with similar requests.

 To prove that the award is in the field of software development, I asked the official to put judging criteria into their LinkedIn recommendation for me.
-I also attached a piece of news hinting the criteria.

 As for the recognition of the award, that was easy.
 My government goes far advertising this competition.